pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 published: true
 ---

 Let's see how we can test a GraphQL API in a robust and modular way in Ruby on Rails.
 If you are not familiar with GraphQL, the [GraphQL Documentation](http://graphql.org/learn/) and [GraphQL Ruby](http://graphql-ruby.org/) are good places to start.
+If you come from a JavaScript background, I recommend [Create a Secure Node.js GraphQL API](https://www.toptal.com/graphql/graphql-nodejs-api), an in-depth write-up, by the folks at Toptal to get you started.

 ## Assumptions
 1. Basic understanding of GraphQL terminology